The Definitive List of Best Cities to Raise a Family in California

 Berkeley – Northern California’s Best

 Home of UC Berkeley attracts a younger crowd, as the median age of 31 is far below the national average.
-With almost 80% of the married population and more than 60% with kids under the age of 18, Berkeley could be considered a good pick if you’re searching for a family-friendly spot.
+With almost 80% of the married population and more than 60% with kids under the age of 18, Berkeley could be considered a good pick if you’re searching for a family-friendly spot and a smaller home to move into.
 The number of crimes year over year has decreased, and this coastal town has a low air pollution index, a high health care index, and traffic jams shouldn’t be a problem.

 Since it only has a bit more than 120,000 residents, people say that there’s a strong sense of community.
 Berkeley has more artists, designers, and people working in media than 90% of the communities in America.
 In case you’re an artist, Berkeley might be your best bet.